Code-Institute-Submissions/Willdeakin-Milestone-Project-4/README.md

 ## Resources

+* [My Fitness Pal](https://blog.myfitnesspal.com/) for blogs posted in the blog view
 * [pixabay](https://pixabay.com/) for images with free license
 * [argos]([https://www.argos.co.uk/) for products and product images used in the store view
 * [musclesquad](https://musclesquad.com/) for products and product images used in the store view